HeisenbergOfDjango/AMITG/DEPLOYMENT.md

 - Check that all dependencies are in `requirements.txt` (backend) or `package.json` (frontend)
 - Verify Python/Node versions are compatible
 - Check build logs for specific error messages

+**Frontend npm peer dependency errors:**
+- The build command includes `--legacy-peer-deps` to handle version conflicts
+- If you see ERESOLVE errors, ensure your build command is: `cd frontend && npm install --legacy-peer-deps && npm run build`
+- The `monaco-editor` version has been set to `^0.44.0` to match `react-monaco-editor` requirements

 ## Alternative: Using render.yaml (Blueprints)